 In custom vehicle builds, the 4L80E is a common transmission to upgrade to from the 4L60E.
 Both these transmissions share the same bellhousing bolt patterns and can be attached to the same engines.

 If an engine swap or performance enhancements is done on a vehicle which uses the 4L60E, like the Chevrolet Camaro for example.
 Then upgrading that vehicle’s transmission to a 4L80E with a quality 4L80E transmission controller might be a good idea, because the 4L60E could get damaged with too much horsepower.

 The 4L80E is overall very versatile as it can be used in many different types of vehicles, including in drag racing applications where the horsepower produced can easily be in excess of 700 horsepower.

-Controlling the 4L80E transmission with the COMPUSHIFT
+4L80E Transmission Control with the COMPUSHIFT

 As the transmission is electronically controlled, the shift points, torque converter lockup, and overdrive can all be controlled by the user, offering endless possibilities and full control.